 On Wednesday 22 May 2019, the Agreement was celebrated by many people meeting at the Woorabinda Environment Centre.
 They included the Minister for Environment and Water, the Hon David Speirs; local Member of Parliament Josh Teague; Adelaide Hills Council Mayor Jan-Claire Wisdom and CEO Andrew Aitken; Woorabinda Patron Prof Chris Daniels; Emily Jenke Presiding Member of the Native Vegetation Council; as well as Ministerial, Departmental and AHC staff, several journalists and several members of Friends of Woorabinda Bushland Reserves.

 A newsletter has been published which covers this great occasion, and also provides information about what the Heritage Agreement means to the Reserves.
 Read about it here: 63_FOWBRnews201905.

 We have also produced a heritage poster with pictures of the reserves to celebrate this achievement.

 Friends of Woorabinda Bushland Reserves Incorporated AGM

-Working Bee dates have been updated for this year.
+Working Bee dates have been updated for 2019.

 See About the Park for an introduction to the Park, or view the pages on the separate components of Hender Reserve, Madurta Reserve, Stirling Park and Woorabinda.
 Also check the bird list, which provides links to photos and sounds of many of the birds.